Bermuda St. George’s – 7 Best Things To Do

 Aside from the above, there are several Bermudian golf courses worth trying!

 Furthermore, if you’re a dive buff, there are hundreds of ship and plane wrecks.
-Make sure to research your options as there are loads to choose from.
-Again, with Sienna, we can dive with her yet so we’ll save that for later.
-Regarding the visibility of the water – we were actually disappointed as we expected it to be clearer.
-We couldn’t see the bottom in St. George’s Harbour at all…
+Make sure to research your options, as there are loads to choose from.
+Again, with Sienna, we can’t dive with her yet, so we’ll save that for later.
+Regarding the visibility of the water – we were disappointed as we expected it to be clearer.
+We couldn’t see the bottom of Bermuda St. George’s Harbour at all…

 Upon further research, we discovered that July and August have the worst visibility due to growth in the water.
-That being said, however, we had some great views of fish and sea life while at Tobacco and Achilles bay.
-Before booking a dive I’d just enquire as to where you can get the best visibility and the best dive!
+However, we had some great views of fish and sea life while at Tobacco and Achilles Bay.
+Before booking a dive, I’d ask where you can get the best visibility and dive!

 Good Resources for Bermuda